raft-tech/TANF-app/docs/Technical-Documentation/nexus-repo.md

 ```

 The first time you need to log in as root, you will need the auto-generated admin password that is created upon initialization of the container.
-exec to container and get docker admin.password:
+exec into the container and get docker admin.password:
 ```
 docker exec -it nexus /bin/bash cat /nexus-data/admin.password